jnmaloof/MCB160L-BSA-mapping/Day3.md

 SHOREmap is a program that analyzes bulked segregant mutant F2 data and identifies candidate regions of the genome that may harbor the causative mutation.

+Recall that Pablo Manavella treated seeds from plants of the Col strain with EMS to induce mutations.
+After screening to identify mutants in the miRNA biogenesis pathway, he outcrossed his Col mutants to wild-type plants of the Ler strain.
+He then obtained F2 plants from these crosses, isolated between 150 and 200 plants withe mutant phenotype per F2 family, extracted genomic DNA from each plant, and then pooled and sequenced it.

+At this point, you have run algorithms to map the pooled sequence reads to the Col genome and, using data from other experiments, identified positions that are polymorphic betwen Col and Ler.

-In areas of the genome not linked to the causative mutation we expect Col alleles  to have a frequency of ~ 0.5.
-In the area of the genome that harbors the mutation the Col allele frequency should go to ~ 1.0.
-SHOREmap highlights the regions of the genome where the allele frequency skews towards homozygous Columbia.
+In your pooled F2 genomic DNA, we expect Col alleles to have a frequency of ~ 0.5 in all areas of the genome that are not linked to the causative mutation.
+In contrast, the Col allele frequency should go to ~ 1.0 in the area of the genome that harbors the mutation. *SHOREmap highlights the regions of the genome where the allele frequency skews towards homozygous Columbia.*

-We need to run three different SHOREmap programs:
+To achieve this, today we need to run three different SHOREmap programs:

 * __SHOREmap extract.__  This program will subset the F2 data to only retain positions where there are SNPs segregating between Col and Ler.
 * __SHOREmap outcross.__  This program analyzes and plots the F2 data to highlight the candidate region(s) for the mutation